LuigiARC/vault-cracker/README.md

 # Vault-Cracker
 A trainer for the vault minigame in SUPERVIVE.

-Made in 1 late-evening and the following afternoon so very buggy and variable names are inconsistent.